Starting Today (Elvis Presley song)

 "Starting Today" is a 1961 song by Elvis Presley.

 Writing

 The song was written by Don Robertson.

 Recording

 Elvis Presley recorded "Starting Today" during his March 12/13, 1961 recording session at the RCA Studios in Nashville, Tennessee.

 It was recorded on a 3-track.
-According to Don Reedman, who with Nick Patrick produced the 2015 album The Wonder of You: Elvis Presley with the Royal Philharmonic Orchestra, "[Presley's] original recording is very simple, very sparse".
+According to Don Reedman, who with Nick Patrick produced the 2016 album The Wonder of You: Elvis Presley with the Royal Philharmonic Orchestra, "[Presley's] original recording is very simple, very sparse".

-Release history
+Release

 The song "Starting Today" was first released on Presley's album Something for Everybody, put out on June 17, 1961.

-In 2016 the song appeared on the album The Wonder of You: Elvis Presley with the Royal Philharmonic Orchestra, which included new versions of Presley's songs, remixed and dubbed with the Royal Philharmonic Orchestra.